tcmiller/Header-Footer-Wizard/template_wizard/inc/README.txt

  * Why is the directory called py/ ?

  - This is more for convention than anything else.
-I wanted something short and simple that represented the fact the directory is a bit unusual
+I wanted something short and simple that represented the fact the directory is a bit unusual.

  * Why python?

- - Because anyone can read python, and perl large numbers of people
+ - Because anyone can read python and it handles text quite well

+ * Why write an FAQ in plain text that no one will read?

+ - Because it forces me to write documentation and I like to edit documents in vi.